VTwin90/Milestone-1-Portfolio/README.md

 * To implement the email function to deliver the messages from the user to the developer.
 As well as letting the user verify their email.
 * To update skills when learning new program languages.
 * Possibly testimonials/references of the user to enhance more credibility and trust.
+* Add a view all projects button that takes the user to a new page with more projects.

 ## **Technologies**